 Kill Mold and Mildew with Ozone

 While some debate the issue, we see numerous substantial reports that ozone is very effective in killing mold and mildew.
 Recently, one of our New Jersey associates used his ozone generator to treat a mold problem.
 This was documented with before and after mold test.
-The results was conclusive.
+The results were conclusive.
 Ozone kills mold.

 Ramsey popcorn in southern Indiana treats their storage silos with ozone to destroy mold and mildew.
 It also discourages the pests from propagation.